luwaiwong/notes/Statistics/STA302/STA302 Notes/STA302 Cheat Sheet.md

 - $\hat\beta$ represents the random variable, of different value for coefficients we get given different samples of the dataset
 - $\beta$ is the fitted coefficients we calculate

-Without the underlying population model, we use the estimated [[#Calculating Variance|Variance]] above and find the population model with T-Distribution as:
+Without the underlying population model, we use the estimated [Variance](#Calculating%20Variance) above and find the population model with T-Distribution as:
 $$\frac{\hat\beta-\beta}{\sqrt{\sigma^{2}(X^{T}X)^{-1}}}\sim T_{n-p-1}$$